Blues Traveler: Mainstream breakthrough

 The double live album Live from the Fall was released in 1996.
 It featured recordings from the band's autumn 1995 concerts and showcased the strength of the band's live performances.

 The next studio album, Straight On till Morning, also produced by Barbiero/Thompson, was released in 1997.
 It achieved platinum status, reaching number 11 on the Billboard 200 albums chart, but did not perform as well as four.
 The single "Carolina Blues" peaked at number four on the Mainstream Rock Tracks.

 By the end of 1998, the band had prepared a concept album called The Sun, The Storm and The Traveler, based on Aesop's fable of The North Wind and the Sun, and they planned to record it after a recess in the fall of 1999.
 That summer, John Popper had emergency heart surgery due to artery blockage, forcing the band to cancel their annual July 4 Red Rocks shows at the last minute.

 During the hiatus, Popper released a solo album with a backing band consisting of drummer Carter Beauford and members of the group Cycomotogoat.

-The band made an appearance performing as themselves in the 1998 movie Blues Brothers 2000 and the 1999 independent film Wildflowers, which had been filmed a couple of years earlier.